 In cooperation with the Humboldt Graduate School, the Berlin School of Mind and Brain offers its doctoral candidates the opportunity to take part in two mentoring programs.

-The Peer Mentoring is to support doctoral candidates in their search for an appropriate career path.
-It is tailored to doctoral candidates who don’t yet know what to do after their dissertation.
-The core component of this peer mentoring is the moderated exchange between the participants and the planning of a “Career Prospects Day”, to which the participants can invite young professionals from interesting occupational fields.
+The Peer Mentoring program supports doctoral candidates still in search of an appropriate career path.
+It is tailored to doctoral candidates who do not yet know which direction to take after their dissertation.
+The core components of the peer mentoring concept are the moderated exchanges between the participants and the planning of a “Career Day”, to which the participants can invite professionals from interesting occupational fields.

-Link to Humboldt Graduate School with further details on Peer Mentorin and a flier.
+Link to Humboldt Graduate School with further details on Peer Mentoring and a flier.

-The One-to-One Mentoring is to support doctoral candidates on their transition to their next career phase.
-It is tailored to doctoral candidates who already have an idea as to where their future career lies.
+The One-to-One Mentoring program supports doctoral candidates in their transition to the next career phase.
+It is tailored to doctoral candidates who already have an idea about their future careers.
 The core component is a temporary, supportive relationship between an experienced person (mentor) and a young talent (mentee).
-The mentor should be experienced in the field the mentee would like to enter after the completion of their dissertation, e.g. the academic world.
+The mentor should be experienced in the field which the mentee would like to enter after the completion of their dissertation, e.g. academia or industry.

 Link to Humboldt Graduate School with further details on One-to-One Mentoring.

 It is possible for doctoral candidates to participate in both of the above-mentioned programs.
 Your point of contact for both programs is Regina v.
 Schmeling of Humboldt Graduate School.